thomasteisberg/peregrine_hardware/pcbs/pi_hat/README.md

 ## Production notes

+The Gerber files, BOM, and Pick and Place files are in the [fabrication_files](fabrication_files/) subdirectory.
+I've produced this PCB with JLCPCB in the past, but there's nothing particularly unique about the requirements.
+Any board house should be able to do it.

+For part availability and process reasons, I have never had any of the through-hole parts assembled by JLCPCB.
+Read the next sentence to make sure you get the right female header!

-The female header `J1` that connects to the Pi needs to be a low-profile header.
+**Important note:** The female header `J1` that connects to the Pi needs to be a low-profile header.
 The one in the schematic is just a placeholder.
 I believe that the one I've used is [CES-106-01-L-D](https://www.digikey.com/en/products/detail/samtec-inc/CES-106-01-L-D/6714165).
 If anyone wants to confirm this part works, I'd appreciate it.

 ## Design notes